2018 Asian Men's Junior Handball Championship

-The 2018 Asian Men's Junior Handball Championship will be the 16th edition of the championship scheduled to be held from 16 to 26 July 2018 at Salalah, Oman under the aegis of Asian Handball Federation.
-It will be the first time in history that championship will be organised in Oman by the Oman Handball Association.
-It also acts as the qualification tournament for the 2019 Men's Junior World Handball Championship.
-Top three teams from the championship will directly qualify for the Junior World Championship to be held in Spain.
+The 2018 Asian Men's Junior Handball Championship was the 16th edition of the championship, held from 16 to 26 July 2018 at Salalah, Oman, under the aegis of the Asian Handball Federation.
+It was the first time in history that the championship was organised in Oman by the Oman Handball Association.
+It also acted as the qualification tournament for the 2019 Men's Junior World Handball Championship.
+The top three teams from the championship directly qualified for the Junior World Championship, which was held in Spain.

 Draw

 The draw was held on Friday, 13 April 2018 at 17:30 (UTC+04:00) in the City Seasons Hotel, Muscat, Oman.

 Seeding

 Teams were seeded according to the AHF COC regulations and rankings of the previous edition of the championship.
-Teams who had not participate in the previous edition were in Pot 4.
+Teams who had not participated in the previous edition were in Pot 4.

 Palestine and Uzbekistan were drawn in Group B and Group C respectively.
 They withdrew from the tournament after the draw due to unavoidable internal circumstances.